 There have been some significant institutional changes and responses by government to community needs.
 Despite challenges in getting these results, the consistency in demand by communities has played a key role in ensuring they are no longer ignored.

-V2P has shown that communities with greater capacity, knowledge and access to information can drive their own development – a movement for change which will continue to grow until governments have no choice but to be accountable to their people.
+V2P showed that communities with greater capacity, knowledge and access to information can drive their own development – a movement for change which will continue to grow until governments have no choice but to be accountable to their people.

-V2P is the first Christian Aid programme to receive an A++ rating from our donor, the UK Government’s Department for International Development.
+V2P was the first Christian Aid programme to receive an A++ rating from our donor, the UK Government’s Department for International Development.